iFixit/itbrokeand.ifixit.com/_posts/2014-08-27-web-ops-dnd.md

 summary: One of the most obvious, although hopefully infrequent, responsibilities
          of a Web Operations Engineer is firefighting - diagnosing issues that are critically affecting production services.
-Unfortunately, most of us are pretty bad at it, since every situation is different and the only time we pratice is "on the job".
+Unfortunately, most of us are pretty bad at it because every situation is different and the only time we practice is "on the job."
 At iFixit, we've started a program to help with this, known as "Web Ops D&D".
 ---

 One of the most obvious, although hopefully infrequent, responsibilities of a Web Operations Engineer is firefighting - diagnosing issues that are critically affecting production services.
-Unfortunately, most of us are pretty bad at it, since every situation is different and the only time we pratice is "on the job".
+Unfortunately, most of us are pretty bad at it because every situation is different and the only time we practice is "on the job".
 At iFixit, we've started a program to help with this, known as "Web Ops [D&D]".